AI Global Governance (3rd Edition)

 Summer School

-The primary objective of the summer school is to equip participants with essential knowledge and skills to navigate the landscape of AI governance in a fracturing globalized world.
-It addresses the challenges and opportunities AI presents for international regulatory frameworks, security dynamics, and ethical considerations, with a focus on ensuring fair and responsible AI development and deployment.
+We launched the AI Global Governance (AIGG) Summer School in 2024 to equip participants with the knowledge and skills needed to navigate the fast-changing landscape of AI governance in an increasingly fragmented world.
+The programme examines the opportunities and risks that artificial intelligence creates for international regulatory frameworks, security dynamics, and ethical standards, with a focus on promoting fair, transparent, and accountable AI development and deployment.

-As AI technologies rapidly evolve, they are fundamentally reshaping power dynamics, cooperation, and the way countries prepare for and fight wars.
-This transformation introduces new challenges including algorithmic bias, digital authoritarianism, and the potential for AI-enhanced military conflict.
-Participants will examine these issues through comparative analysis of approaches from the EU, US, Japan, and China, exploring how AI both challenges and enhances international relations while impacting human rights, labor markets, and environmental sustainability.
+AI is transforming the global balance of power, reshaping cooperation among states, and changing the way countries prepare for and conduct warfare.
+It also gives rise to new governance challenges such as algorithmic bias, digital authoritarianism, and the use of autonomous systems in conflict.
+Participants explore these issues through comparative perspectives from the European Union, the United States, Japan, and China, analysing how AI affects international relations, human rights, labour markets, and environmental sustainability.

 Learning Objectives